×

 This is the first fact on our list because way too many car owners commit the cardinal mistake of using dishwashing detergent to clean their car.
 You’d think that it’s obvious that the product is called a dishwashing detergent and not a car wash cleaning liquid for a reason!
 Dishwashing detergent can strip the protective wax off your car’s body, and worse, can also ruin your car’s finish permanently.
 Instead, we highly recommend that you use a dedicated car wash cleaning product to get your car spotless.

-If you’re still using a sponge to clean your car’s exterior, now is the time to stop using it.
+If you’re still using a sponge to clean your car’s exterior, now is the time to stop.
 Sponges are abrasive and can cause micro-scratches on your car’s body.
 Even a brand-new sponge can cause hundreds of scratches on your car’s paintwork.
-We suggest making the switch to car-specific wash mitts or microfiber towels while cleaning your car – they are non-abrasive and make all the difference.
+We suggest making the switch to car-specific wash mitts or microfiber towels while cleaning your car—they are non-abrasive and make all the difference.

-Remember to avoid cleaning the windows in a circular motion – swipe consistently from left to right or top to bottom.
+Another car wash fact is to avoid cleaning the windows in a circular motion—swipe consistently from left to right or top to bottom.
 If you’ve cleaned the windows’ inner side from left to right, make sure to wash the exterior windows from top to bottom.
-Follow the same procedure when you’re drying the windows.
+Follow the same procedure when drying the windows.
 Also, remember to use an automotive glass cleaner to avoid streaks on your windows.

 Related Posts